 Use these 7 tips to identify growth opportunities and position yourself as a suitable candidate for a job promotion.
 They’ll take your career to the next level.

 Sreeram Sreenivasan has helped various Fortune 500 Companies in areas of Business Growth & Marketing Strategy.
 He’s the Founder of Ubiq BI, a BI Platform for SMBs & Enterprises.
-He also runs the Fedingo blog that covers a wide range of marketing topics.
+He also writes for Studyclerk that covers a wide range of topics.

 Please leave your comments, feedback or questions in the section below on questions regarding getting a job promotion.